topopt/futtop-non-lin/README.md

 # futtop-non-lin
-Topology optimization for linear elastic minimum compliance with volume constraints on cartesian grids in 3D.
+Topology optimization for the non-linear elasticity minimum end-compliance problem with a volume constraints on cartesian grids in 3D.
 Implemented in Futhark.